Bridges of Love

 Stories are AI-generated with editorial curation.

 Eva and Dundo had a rare day off without the kids.
-Otto and Maria eagerly stepped in, babysitting the little ones while the couple decided to revisit the place they first met.
-As they approached the old wooden bridge over the stream, Eva reminisced about that evening, while Dundo had a special gift hidden in his pocket.
+Otto and Maria eagerly stepped in to babysit the little ones while the couple decided to revisit the place where they first met.
+As they approached the old wooden bridge over the stream, Eva reminisced about that evening, and Dundo had a special gift hidden in his pocket.

 In the neighborhood by the river, there lived a dog that everyone called Jole.
-He was brown, with one white ear, and as far as anyone could remember — he had always been there.
+He was brown, with one white ear, and as far as anyone could remember, he had always been there.
 The old women claimed they remembered him from their childhood.
 "Impossible," the young ones said.
 "Dogs don't live that long."
 But Jole was different.
 He had a scar on his paw, limped on his hind leg, one eye was closed, and he had a knot on his tail.
 Each injury had its own story.
-Little Filip, who had just moved to the neighborhood and had no friends, sat every day on the steps in front of the building watching Jole pass by.
-One day, the dog sat next to him, and — Vito could swear — looked at him with that one eye as if he understood him.
+Little Filip, who had just moved to the neighborhood and had no friends, sat every day on the steps in front of the building, watching Jole pass by.
+One day, the dog sat next to him and — Vito could swear — looked at him with that one eye as if he understood him.
 "Everyone says you've lived nine times," Filip whispered.
 "Is that true?"
 The dog barked.
-And old Mrs. Maria, who lived on the ground floor and had heard everything, opened her window and said, "Jole hasn't lived nine lives, boy.
+Old Mrs. Maria, who lived on the ground floor and had heard everything, opened her window and said, "Jole hasn't lived nine lives, boy.
 But nine times he almost died.
-And each time he learned something people don't know..."
+And each time, he learned something people don't know..."
 From the window, Loli watched the scene with her green eyes, as if she knew the secret herself.